- Search The Registry

 James Farmer Sr.

 *James L. Farmer Sr. was born on this date in1886.
-He was an African American educator, administrator, minister and historian.
+He was a Black educator, administrator, minister and historian.

 From Kingstree, South Carolina, James Leonard Farmer’s parents, former slaves, were Carolina and Lorena (Wilson) Farmer.
 The grade school he attended was in Pearson, Ga.; there was no high school for Blacks.
 However Farmer was able to acquire a working scholarship from Mary McLeod Bethune to the Cookman Institute in Daytona Beach, Fla.

 In 1925 Farmer wrote Progress of a Race, and the theological seminary in Atlanta conferred an honorary Doctor of Divinity on him in 1929; Farmer subsequently taught there from 1930 to 1933.
 He left Wiley College to become the dean at Rust College in Holly Springs, Miss., at the end of the school year in 1920.
 He remained there until 1925 when he was hired away to Samuel Huston College.
 When he took over the (Samuel Huston) registrar's office in 1928 he found it in bad condition and endangered the standing of the college with the state.
 But, as a result of his self-sacrificing industry, the state inspector declared that the condition of the registrar's office had improved and they placed Samuel Huston College in the front rank of educational institutions in the state.